EPCCed/hpc-intro-2021-02-20/_episodes/16-resources.md

 > as memory use - may also have a bearing on how you choose resources and constrain your
 > choice.
 >
-> **TODO:** Add in link to more information on what sharpen actually does for those that
-> are interested.
 >
 > For those that have come across HPC benchmarking before, you may be aware that people
 > often make a distinction between *strong scaling* and *weak scaling*: